 They slowly crossed the waist-high water, balancing against the light current.

 “Alec, you’re back.
 Come join us.”
 One of the mermaids said.
-Their hair color matches the color of their eyes and tails, nonetheless, they’re equally beautiful.
+Their hair color matched the color of their eyes and tails, nonetheless, they’re equally beautiful.

 “Olivia, Margaux, Tanta, Reyna, this is Valerie.”
 He spoke, voice trembling a little.
 “My girlfriend.”

-Reyna, the older one entertained the visitors by telling them stories about her adventure in the sea, how she fell in love with a human and how she ended up in the wonderland.
+Reyna, the older one entertained their guests by telling them stories about her adventure in the sea, how she fell in love with a human and how she ended up in the wonderland.

 Then out of nowhere, Annie appeared and showed her clock to Valerie and Alec, reminding them that sunset will come soon.

 “We still have time left.”
-Alec uttered while pulling her into an enclosed forest and sat on the lonely moss-covered bench.
+Alec uttered while pulling her into an enclosed forest.
+There they sat on a lonely moss-covered bench.

-She put her head over his shoulder, tears falling down her cheeks.
+She put her head over his shoulder as tears fell down her cheeks.
 “I want to stay here with you, please.”

 “You can’t, Val.”
 His voice was firm.
 “You have a great life ahead of you.
-You know that I will always be watching you.”
+You know that I am always watching you.”

 “I can’t live without you.”
 She gave a big yawn and closed her eyes as tears continued to fall.

 “You can.
 You already did.”
 Alec softly spoke.
 “I love you so much.”
 He kissed her hair.